Confessions of a fermentation addict

 My name is Elle and I'm addicted to fermentation.

 I have Sandror Katz to thank for all this.
 His gentle unassuming manner and deep wisdom, wrapped in a child-like wonder and excitement of all things fermentation was and still is my main inspiration.
-Attending his workshops is a true revelation.
+Working with him was a true revelation.
 I am hooked on ferments for life and totally Sandorkrauted!